 Use cinnamon to control inflammation

-Edited by Christine dela Cruz, Lynn, Maria Sharon Ubando, Alma and 1 other
+Edited by Christine dela Cruz, Lynn, Maria Sharon Ubando, Alma and 2 others

-is most commonly used as an interesting additional flavor for many pastries and even lattes.
-However, it is actually more than that.
-There are many other benefits that can be realized from the intake of cinnamon, which date back to ancient years in China, where people used it for medicinal purposes.
+Cinnamon is most commonly used to add an interesting flavor to many pastries, baking, cookies and even lattes.
+Cinnamon, however, is so much more than that.
+There are many other benefits that can be realized from the intake of cinnamon.
+It's use as a medicinal can be found in almost all cultures dating back to ancient civilizations.

 Inflammation is one of the body's first reactions to protect itself from external factors that negatively affect the body.
 When it occurs, it only tells us that the body is putting up a defense and self-protection, which means that the body is trying to recover on its own from those harmful factors.

-Ironic as it may sound, inflammation, in most cases, is actually good because it leads a person to know that something is wrong inside the body that needs attention.
-For example, if there is an infection in the throat, there would be an inflammation that's visible during physical checkup.
+As ironic as it may sound, inflammation, in most cases, is actually good because it lets a person know there is something wrong inside the body that needs attention.
+For example, if there is an infection in the throat, there would be an inflammation that's visible during a physical check-up.
 Without this, diagnosis would be much more complicated.
 Inflammation is most commonly characterized by swelling of the affected area.
+But, in the case of something like rheumatism, inflammation is present without there being any infection.
+In the same way inflammation signals trouble inside, a fever often signifies an infection.

-Treatment is usually involving attempts to reduce swelling.
+Treatment usually involves methods to reduce swelling.
 Once this happens, the healing process begins.

-- 1Irritation.Redness, and sometimes itching or a burning feeling, is common to see at this stage.Advertisement
+- 1Redness - sometimes an itching or a burning feeling, is common at this stage.Irritation.Advertisement

-- 2Inflammation.This is the first step of the immediate process of healing that the body engages with.Advertisement
+- 2This is the first step of the immediate process of healing that the body engages.Inflammation.Advertisement

-One of these many benefits is the fact that cinnamon is effective in controlling inflammation.
-It is because of the powerful antioxidants that are contained in every serving.
+One of the many benefits of cinnamon is how effective it is controlling inflammation.
+This is due to the powerful antioxidants contained in cinnamon.
 Antioxidants are known to help in repairing tissue damage, which leads to effective control of inflammation.

-Antioxidants have become more commonly known recently and are said to play a very important function in maintaining healthy cells, by protecting them from the adverse effects of free radicals.
+In the past few years, antioxidants have become more commonly known.
+They play a very important function in maintaining healthy cells, by protecting them from the adverse effects of free radicals.
 Free radicals are molecular by-products of food when broken down.
-It may also come from the environment, such as when tobacco smoke is inhaled or when a person is exposed to radiation.
-These damage cells and play a significant role in many diseases, particularly cancer.
+They may also come from the environment, such as when tobacco smoke is inhaled or when a person is exposed to radiation.
+These damaged cells play a significant role in many diseases, particularly cancer.

 - Vitamin A. This leads to better vision and stronger immune system.
 It also motivates growth of new and healthier cells.

 - Vitamin C. This provides overall protection to the body by compensating for some deficiencies of the immune system.
-Therefore, it is not only a defense against coughs and colds, but it's for overall physical well-being.
+It is not only a defense against coughs and colds, but it's for overall physical well-being.

 - Beta-carotene.
 This benefits the body by acting as a scavenger for free radicals, therefore preventing spread and further damage to other cells.